PM to visit Sri Lanka on 23rd

 ISLAMABAD: After weeks of speculation, the Foreign Office finally on Friday announced the visit of Prime Minister Imran Khan to Sri Lanka on the invitation of his Sri Lanka counterpart Mahindra Rajapaksa.

 “Prime Minister Imran Khan will undertake a two-day official visit to Sri Lanka from 23 February 2021.
-This will be his first visit to Sri Lanka after assuming the office,” said the Foreign Office, adding that besides bilateral matters and views would beexchanged on key regional and international issues.
+This will be his first visit to Sri Lanka after assuming the office,” said the Foreign Office, adding that besides bilateral matters and views would be exchanged on key regional and international issues.
+Earlier, The News had reported on February 10 about the upcoming visit with the Foreign Office confirming it but reluctant to give details.

+The prime minister will be accompanied by a high-level delegation, including members of the cabinet and senior officials.

 During the visit, the reconstitution of the Sri Lanka-Pakistan Parliamentary Friendship Association will be also announced to further promote parliamentary exchanges between the two countries.